PoCInnovation/Workshops/hardware/2.Simulateur/README.md

 >**Constraints**: Null.

->:warning: How to make your code clean in order to light each segment properly? and get a correct display !
+>⚠️ How to make your code clean in order to light each segment properly? and get a correct display !

 #